andrewfowlie/thermal_funcs/README.md

 # Acknowledgements

-This [Stack Exchange answer](https://mathematica.stackexchange.com/a/154643/38645) was helpful for removing linker warnings from `wscc`.
+This [Stack Exchange answer](https://mathematica.stackexchange.com/a/154643/38645) was helpful for removing linker warnings from `wscc`, and [this one](https://mathematica.stackexchange.com/a/154664/38645) was helpful for automatically locating Mathematica header files.